phac-nml/irida/doc/user/administrator/index.md

 Removing a Remote Connection
 ----------------------------
-From the Remote Connections list page, click on the name of the connection you wish to delete.
-This will bring you to the API details page.
-Select "Delete Connection" from the side menu and click the "Delete Connection" button.
-A confirmation dialogue will appear and click "Ok".
+From the Remote Connections list, click the "Remove" button at the end of the row for the remote connection you want to remove.
+A confirmatory pop up message will appear.
+Click "Ok" and the connection will be removed.

 ![Remove API](images/remove-api.png)